Which Is Better, LifeLock or IdentityForce?

 60-day money-back guarantee when you pay for the annual plans.

-Multiple security issues, including a data breach that compromised the passwords of nearly one million users [
+Multiple security issues, including a data leak that compromised the passwords of nearly one million users.

 Here’s what a few customers had to say about LifeLock on third-party review platform TrustPilot: